hugoduncan/dado/dev/design/implementation/simplified-diff-format.md

 - Each hunk starts with a `@@ ... @@` line.
   This is followed by a sequence of lines

-  Unchanged lines are provided for context.
+- Unchanged lines are provided for context.
 Each unchanged line is prefixed by ` `.

-  Deleted lines are prefixed by `-`.
+- Deleted lines are prefixed by `-`.

-  Added lines are prefixed by `+`.
+- Added lines are prefixed by `+`.

+- The whitespace after the ` ` or `-` marker must match the whitespace in the source.

+- End of line The whitespace is significant

 ```diff
 --- target/file/path